 Breast reconstruction involves many decisions and choices, not the least of which is whether breast reconstruction is right for you.
 Some women feel as though they have lost a part of their femininity following a mastectomy while others don’t feel like dealing with a prosthesis for the rest of their lives.
 Whatever the reason, the decision is ultimately based on your needs, desires, and expectations.
 Not every woman facing a mastectomy feels the need for breast reconstruction, but for many it is an essential part of the recovery.
-Dr. Tiffany McCormack, our highly experienced plastic surgeon, understands that there are many options to choose from once you have determined that breast reconstruction is right for you.
+Dr. Tiffany McCormack, our highly experienced plastic surgeon, understands that there are many options to choose from once you have determined that breast surgery with reconstruction is right for you.
 She will spend time discussing the various options available and guide you toward a decision based on your unique situation.

 Breast Reconstruction Techniques

 Breast reconstruction is accomplished in a variety of ways, including through autologous reconstruction (the use of your own tissue, such as a TRAM flap or latissimus dorsi flap) or implant/expander reconstruction.
 These options are highlighted below.

 TRAM (transverse rectus abdominis myocutaneous) flap breast reconstruction uses tissues taken from abdomen to rebuild the breast(s).
 To perform this procedure, the whole rectus abdominis muscle is tunneled under the skin of the upper abdomen in order to transfer abdominal skin and fat to the chest wall.
 These tissues are then carefully shaped to create the breast mound(s) for an exceptionally natural-looking, symmetrical appearance.